-If you are facing the Title IX process, an experienced attorney at Kara Hoopis Manosh, Attorney and Counselor at Law at (401) 714-8926 will stand by your side, ensure that your rights are protected, and will help guide you through the entire process.
+If you are facing the Title IX process, an experienced attorney at Manosh Payette, LLC at (401) 854-9974 will stand by your side, ensure that your rights are protected, and will help guide you through the entire process.

 Understanding Title IX